rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 para entender qual parte de nosso código está causando o problema.
 Vamos discutir o que é um *backtrace* em seguida.

-### Using a `panic!` Backtrace
 ### Usando um Backtrace de `panic!`

-Let’s look at another example to see what it’s like when a `panic!` call comes from a library because of a bug in our code instead of from our code calling the macro directly.
-Listing 9-1 has some code that attempts to access an element by index in a vector:

 Vamos ver outro exemplo para ver o que acontece quando uma chamada `panic!` vem de uma biblioteca por causa de um bug no nosso código em vez de nosso código chamar